darkterminal/libsql-client-php/docs/Quickstart.md

 - jq
 - Rust Installed
 - PHP Installed
 - FFI Extension is Enabled (_Why?
-I read the C heder definition from wrapper_)
+I read the C header definition from wrapper_)

 Or, you can't used this SDK.